-- This project seeks to investigate V&C’s impact by leveraging an evaluation approach that organizes and then visualizes key factors and approaches already implemented by the V&C community and those that are underway.
+- This project seeks to investigate the impact of Vision & Change (V&C) by leveraging an evaluation approach that organizes and then visualizes key factors and approaches already implemented by the V&C community and those that are underway.
 Specifically, it provides an organizing structure by identifying short-, mid-, and long-term V&C outcomes and connecting them in a way that affords V&C stakeholders a useful and helpful way to “see” the successes, opportunities, and future trajectory of V&C.

-- Building on decades of research mostly from K-12 educational environments, the research project explores student trust in their instructor in college STEM classrooms.
+- Building from decades of research on close-personal relationships and K-12 educational environments, the research project explores student trust in their instructor in college STEM classrooms.
 This careful and comprehensive characterization of student trust in higher education will allow further investigations on relationships between trust and key student outcomes such as buy-in, engagement, learning, and intent to persist in science.

-- The Summer Institutes on Scientific Teaching (SI) are annual professional development workshops that help current STEM university faculty develop in evidence-based teaching practices.
-The STEM-PERL team evaluates the impact of SI-trained faculty on their students (once they return to their home institutions), measuring student outcomes such as course engagement, final grade, and persistence in the sciences.
+- The Summer Institutes on Scientific Teaching (SI) are annual professional development workshops that help current STEM university faculty develop evidence-based teaching (EBT) practices.
+The STEM-PERL team evaluated the impact of SI-trained faculty on their students (once they return to their home institutions), measuring student outcomes such as course engagement, final grades, and persistence in the sciences.

-- This grant supports several STEM programs and courses here at Yale (some are fully funded by the grant and others are partially funded).
+- This grant supports several STEM programs and courses at Yale (some are fully funded by the grant and others are partially funded).
 These include the introductory biology course sequence (BIOL 101-104), course-based undergraduate research lab courses (CUREs), Summer Research for All, Math 110/111, and Freshmen Scholars at Yale (FSY).
-The STEM-PERL team supports this grant by proving program management, grant management, and evaluation support.
+The STEM-PERL team supported this grant by providing program management, grant management, and evaluation support.